 At its core, cash bail criminalizes being poor.
 People who have enough money will always be able to pay bail and get released, while those who do not have extra income, families with wealth, or other resources are left to sit in jail as their cases move slowly through the system.

-All of this can be difficult to take in, but don’t worry!
-You’re not alone.
-Below are some things you can do to support the movement for pretrial justice in Minnesota and beyond.
+Below are some things you can do to support the movement for pre-trial justice in Minnesota and beyond.

-• Minnesota Freedom Fund (MFF) is a local non-profit organization that pays criminal bail and immigration bonds for people who would otherwise not be able to afford to do so.
-In addition to providing this immediate relief to community members, MFF advocates for the abolition of cash bail in Minnesota, wide-scale decarceration, and the end of detention based on immigration status, race, ethnicity, and class
+• People’s Bail Fund of Minnesota: is a local non-profit organization that pays criminal bail and immigration bonds for people who would otherwise not be able to afford to do so.

 • Black Immigrants Bail Fund pays immigration bonds for Black im/migrants being held in ICE detention in the United States.